 To be entirely transparent, that was the most polite and understanding message I got.
 More frequently, I was told that I’d burn in Hell, that I was an abomination, that my life would never be anything but misery and debauchery, that I could never know love, and that I’d spend eternity separated from those I loved.
 I feel, too, that I must add that I received these messages from family members.

 If you belong to a marginalized group other than queer folk, I’d like you to take a moment to absorb that.
 The very people that many oppressed people rely on to give them strength in the face of injustice are, for most queer people, those who offer the most heinous wounds.
 We don’t generally receive support from our families—not at first if we ever do.
-Our first messages of hate and ostracism come from within the nests we spring.
+Our first messages of hate and ostracism come from homes we grew up and developed our first models of self-image in.
 I suspect women will understand this more easily because women often get a flavor of this from the men that they grow up loving.
 Fellas, I hope you’ll give this a moment of reflection because where I’m going is important.

 A few years ago, two unrelated things happened that eventually led to me sitting down to write this.
 The first is that I got a big faceful of my own privilege.
 Yes, I’m queer.
 To be as specific as I currently have language for, I’m pansexual and non-binary.
 Though most anyone looking at me would rationally assume that I’m male, I don’t feel entirely male.
 I don’t disavow my maleness, but neither am I able to entirely disregard my femaleness.
 It’s something that growing discourse on the subject has helped me to identify, but it isn’t something that seems easily digestible yet for the masses.
 I’m ok with that.
 As I said, I have the privilege in this regard: to the bulk of the world, I present as male.
 Also, despite presenting as male, I’m almost exclusively both romantically and sexually attracted to other men.
 Almost exclusively.
 So, despite identifying publicly as gay for most of my life, that’s not entirely accurate.
 It’s just been much simpler than trying to explain that to people who frequently don’t entirely grasp even homosexuality.